The Girl Boss reckoning continues, as Reformation’s CEO steps down

 It’s been a week of high profile departures for top female startup founders.
-In each case, the companies have posted messages of support for the Black Lives Matter movement, then called out by employees and customers for creating a racist culture.
+In each case, the companies have posted messages of support for the Black Lives Matter movement, then been called out by employees and customers for creating a racist culture.

 Business of Fashion reports that Yael Aflalo, founder of the 11-year-old womenswear brand Reformation, has just stepped down as CEO.
-A week ago, Elle Santiago, a former assistant manager at the LA flagship store, delineated a list of racist incidents she’d experienced while working there on Instagram, from being passed over for promotions in favor of less qualified white women to the fact that Aflalo never spoke up when two white employees posted pictures of themselves on Instagram eating fried chicken to celebrate Black History Month.
+A week ago, Elle Santiago, a former assistant manager at the LA flagship store, delineated a list of racist incidents she’d experienced while working there on Instagram, from being passed over for promotions in favor of less qualified white women to the fact that Aflalo never spoke up when a white employee posted pictures of herself on Instagram eating fried chicken to celebrate Black History Month.
 Santiago said that, Aflalo appeared to “purposely not answer if I called her name.”

 In response, Aflalo posted an apology on Reformation’s Instagram account, saying she’d failed as a leader.
 The CEO said she’d acknowledged her shortcomings as a leader when she “stepped back” two years ago, though she’d retained her title until today.
 Effectively immediately, she will be replaced by the brand’s current president Hali Borenstein.